 18. The International Association of Culinary Professionals (IACP) named Summerland a finalist in the global design category.

-19. Most of the art on the walls of her home (which is also her studio) in Portland, Maine, is made by friends.
+19. Most of the art on the walls of her home (which is also her studio), in the midcoast of Maine, is made by friends.

 20. In the world there is a certain degree of complexity and chaos and over-saturation.
 To bring clarity and beauty and style (or attitude, or humanity) into some small corner of it is a personal and social project worth giving your life to.